lwe/whatthecommit/README.md

 whatthecommit
 =============

-Command line utility to fetch a neat and very useful commit message from http://whatthecommit.com :)
+An unoffical command client to fetch a commit message from http://whatthecommit.com/

+FAQ
+---

+*Is it useful?* Yeah, sure, I mean it's perfect for those cases where you haven't committed a change for ages and are too tired to use `git add -i`, so just do `git ci -am "$(whatthecommit)"` ;)

+*How do I install it?* To get up and running as fast as possbile run

+    curl http://github.com/lwe/whatthecommit/raw/master/whatthecommit > /usr/local/bin/whatthecommit && chmod 0755 !#:3

-See `whatthecommit -h` for usage options, but basically all to get up and running is:
+*Are there any options?* Sure, check `whatthecommit -h` for usage and options.

-1. drop into your `$PATH`
-2. run `whatthecommit` or even better try: `git commit -am "$(whatthecommit)"` ;)

-PS: Yes, all these messages in the commit log are from `whatthecommit` :)